Endolift Machine in Miami: Real vs Fake + Price & Safety Guide

 EndoliftX® states the laser used for treatments is LASEmaR® 1500 by Eufoton®, with software optimized for different face/body areas, energy dose adaptation, and even automatic recognition of fibers for each area.

-From Eufoton USA’s specifications, LASEmaR® 1500 is a 1470nm high-power diode (GaAs) system, includes a 635nm red aiming beam, and uses air cooling combined with Peltier cells.
-Also described as portable (listed weight ~8.5 kg), it includes safety features such as software alerts and self-diagnosis that can stop emission if anomalies occur.
+According to Eufoton USA’s specifications, LASEmaR® 1500 is a 1470nm high-power diode (GaAs) system that includes a 635nm red aiming beam and uses air cooling combined with Peltier cells.
+Also described as portable (listed weight ~8.5 kg), it provides safety features such as software alerts and self-diagnostic capabilities that can stop emissions if anomalies occur.

 Why that matters in Miami: you’re not only buying “a laser.”
-You’re buying repeatable outcomes + workflow + safety architecture that your medical director (and your malpractice carrier) will value.
+You’re purchasing repeatable outcomes, workflow, and safety architecture that your medical director (and your malpractice carrier) will value.

 Single-use optical microfibres: sizes, coating, disposability